sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 The collection of additional endpoint information for the purpose of vulnerability assessment does not necessarily need to be a pull by the vulnerability assessment capabilities.
 Over time, some new pieces of information that are needed during common types of assessments might be identified.
 Endpoint management capabilities can be reconfigured to have this information delivered automatically.
 This avoids the need to trigger additional Collection Tasks to gather this information during assessments, streamlining the assessment process.
 Likewise, it might be observed that certain information delivered by endpoint management capabilities is rarely used.
 In this case, it might be useful to re-configure the endpoint management capabilities to no longer collect this information to reduce network and processing overhead.
 Instead, a new Collection Task can be triggered to gather this data on the rare occasions when it is needed.

 ### Configuration Management
 Configuration management involves configuration assessment, which requires state assessment (TODO: Tie to SACM use cases).
-The {{CISCONTROLS}} specify two high-level controls conerning configuration managment (Control 5 for non-network devices and Control 11 for network devices).
+The {{CISCONTROLS}} specify two high-level controls concerning configuration management (Control 5 for non-network devices and Control 11 for network devices).
 As an aside, these controls are listed separately because many enterprises have different organizations for managing network infrastructure and workload endpoints.
 Merging the two controls results in a requirement to: "Establish, implement, and actively manage (track, report on, correct) the security configuration of (endpoints) using a rigorous configuration management and change control process in order to prevent attackers from exploiting vulnerable services and settings."

 Typically, an enterprise will use configuration guidance from a reputable source, and from time to time they may tailor the guidance from that source prior to adopting it as part of their enterprise standard.
 The enterprise standard is then provided to the appropriate configuration assessment tools and they assess endpoints and/or appropriate endpoint information.
 A preferred flow follows: